South Korea: Incoming President Yoon wants to relocate capital from Seoul | DW | 18.03.2022

 Sejong takes its name from King Sejong the Great, who ruled the Joseon Dynasty for 53 years from 1397.

-Roh sought to share the wealth and influence that had become concentrated in Seoul with other parts of the country, encourage regional development and reduce some of the chronic over-crowding that continues to plague the present capital city.
+Roh sought to share the wealth and influence that had become concentrated in Seoul with other parts of the country, encourage regional development and reduce some of the chronic over-crowding that continues to plague the present capital.

 However, the original plan has hit a series of roadblocks that have slowed progress.